digiampietro/buildroot-armv7/README.md

   * **ext-tree/board/dvaemu** contains files for the *fictitious* board called *dvaemu* (for DVA 5592 router emulation)

-  * **ext-tree/board/dvaemu/kernel-defconfig** contains the kernel configuration, saved in a *defconfig* file; main differences, compared with the default kernel configuration, are to be more similar to the router's kernetel and to run in QEMU:
+  * **ext-tree/board/dvaemu/kernel-defconfig** contains the kernel configuration, saved in a *defconfig* file; main differences, compared with the default kernel configuration, have been introduced to be more similar to the router's kernel and to run it in QEMU:
     - *General setup*
       - Choose SLAB allocator: SLAB, this is needed to run some binaries/Libraries
     - *System type*: Versatile Express platform type with Device Tree support